SethCHPetersen/UR3e_RealSense_calibration/README.md

 This will generate a .txt file which you will have to get the file path to and remap the file path within CalibrateUsingPositionList.py.
 CalibrateUsingPositionList.py is used to go to those positions that you selected with getCalibrationPositions.py.

-OOnce you have those positions and CalibrateUsingPositionList.py file path changed, you are ready to start calibration.
+Once you have those positions and CalibrateUsingPositionList.py file path changed, you are ready to start calibration.

 Run these commands in this order, waiting for each to stabilize before starting the next.
 ```